acm-uiuc/liquid/README.md

 Visit [localhost:8000](http://localhost:8000) in your browser.

-Not that you will not be able to login unless you are on the UIUC campus network.
+Note that you will not be able to login unless you are on the UIUC campus network.
 If you want to work remotely, check out [CITES VPN](https://www.cites.illinois.edu/vpn/download-install.html).

 How to Submit a Pull Request